 It also addresses all the minute details of your project like client names, specific training requirements and staffing schedules.
 It’s your project’s behind-the-scenes context that shows every aspect of the project has been thoroughly considered and planned.

-Your project roadmap is the big picture.
+Your roadmap is the big picture.
 It takes all the details in the project plan and surfaces the most crucial factors relevant to all stakeholders.
-In a really simple analogy, if your project roadmap is a photograph, your project plan is the same photograph under a microscope—so you can see every pixel.
+In a really simple analogy, if your roadmap is a photograph, your project plan is the same photograph under a microscope—so you can see every pixel.

 So, why do you need a project roadmap?